-Choi is also actively involved in his community: He is a sitting member of the Seoul City Architecture Committee, which reviews the design of new projects in the city; and does monthly segments on architecture on Korea's only English-broadcasting radio station.
+Choi is also actively involved in his community and is a sitting member of the Seoul City Architecture Committee, which reviews the design of new projects in the city.

 After completing his B.Arch. in 1990, Choi received a M.Arch.II from Harvard GSD in 1994.
 Choi is registered in New York while practicing in Seoul.